Sausage Lentil Soup

 There are lots of ways to customize this soup to make it your own.

 • Add some canned, diced tomatoes to the soup.
-Drain off the juice and add the tomatoes in when you add the spinach.
+Drain off the juice and add the tomatoes when you add the spinach.

 • For a vegetarian soup, use a vegetarian sliced sausage or crumbled meat product.